Best Practices for Adaptability

 Translating the Implementation and Implementing Jargon

-In order to make the application translatable during implementation, all translatable documents need to be stored in open application modules.
+To make the application translatable during implementation, all translatable documents need to be stored in open application modules.
 Using the batch translate and batch replace features, the text can be translated or updated during implementation.
-This can be done, for example, to implement jargon by changing a default concept like “Asset” into a customer-specific word such as “Car” .
+This can be done, for example, to implement jargon by changing a default concept like “Asset” into a customer-specific word like “Car” .

-Variables cannot (easily) be translated, nor can text be changed in a protected microflow (since this is locked down).
-As a workaround for this, consider using an editable Enumeration as an “internationalization map” combined with the getCaption function.
+Variables cannot easily be translated, nor can text be changed in a protected microflow, since this is locked down.
+As a workaround, consider using an editable Enumeration as an internationalization map combined with the getCaption function.

 Java Source Code Protection

-Setting the export level to Hidden on a Java action prevents the unpacking of the action in the app directory in the same path as regular modules.
+Setting the export level to Hidden on a Java action prevents the action from being unpacked in the app directory at the same path as regular modules.
 Your Java code is put in a package, but no obfuscation or other security measures take place.
 This means that reverse engineering the package would reveal your source code.

 Mendix does not offer a facility to further protect intellectual property in your Java files.
-For further protection, Mendix recommends using other software (for example, to obfuscate your source code).
+For further protection, such as to obfuscate your source code, Mendix recommends using other software.

 Read More